 - Cocoa powder for dusting top

-- Have ready an 8x3 inch glass dish.
+- Have ready an 8 inch square glass dish.

 - In a mixing bowl, beat egg whites with a pinch of salt just until they hold soft peaks.
 Add 1/4 cup sugar a little at a time, then continue to beat whites until they just hold stiff peaks.

 - In a third bowl, beat cream until it just holds soft peaks.
-Fold the whipped cream into the mascarpone mixture gently but thoroughly, then fold in whites.
+Fold the whipped cream into the cheese mixture gently but thoroughly, then fold in whites.

 - Chill for 6 hours or overnight.
 Dust with cocoa powder before serving.